How to Stop Chronic Bad Breath

 Brush and Floss

-Brushing twice daily and cleaning between your teeth daily with floss will help rid you of bacteria in your mouth that’s causing your bad breath.
+Brushing twice daily and cleaning between your teeth daily with floss will help rid your mouth of bacteria that cause bad breath.

 Take Care of Your Tongue